 Liatris Spicata should bloom in it’s second year after being grown from seed.
 The first year it will be generating it’s root mass, known as a corm.

-To plant Liatris Corms, you dig a small hole about 3 ” deep.
+To plant Liatris Corms (similar to a bulb), you dig a small hole about 3 ” deep.
 Plant the corm in the hole, with the stringy fibrous roots facing down.
 Back-fill the hole, so that the top of the corm is about 1″ deep.
 Amend with compost while back-filling.

 Wildlife, pests, and diseases of Liatris Spicata

 Since Liatris Spicata is native, it plays a valuable part in the ecological food chain.
 This is a great plant for attracting wildlife.

 Liatris Spicata is good for polinators